Banno/packer-post-processor-vsphere-ova/README.md

 ```

 ### Make a both vSphere Template and a Local OVA file
-Add the following, filled out correctly to your post-processors and you should end up with a new template registered on your cluster.
+Add the following, filled out correctly to your post-processors and you should end up with a new template registered on your cluster and an ova file in ./ova/[builder_type].

 1. Uploads and registers the virtual maching using 'ovftool' in the 'Templates' folder
 1. Marks the uploaded virtual machine as a template.